reubenstr/Rudolph-Surprise/cad/readme.md

-If making this design, I suggest instead of using laser cut plywood for the servo heads, transfer shafts, and other mechanisms design and 3D print suitable replacements.
+If making this design, I suggest instead of using laser cut plywood for the servo heads, transfer shafts, and other mechanisms, design and 3D print suitable replacements.